dustinpfister/blog_posts/_posts/js-string-replace.md

 layout: post
 categories: js
 id: 413
-updated: 2019-04-08 14:52:29
+updated: 2019-11-15 20:01:35
-version: 1.4
+version: 1.5
 ---

 The [String Replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) String prototype method in javaScript comes in handy when it comes to most text search and replace tasks involving regular expressions.
+In order to really get into using replace it is important to get up to speed with regular expressions, a subject that I hate, but never the less when it does come to search and replace, and matching tasks with text regular expressions are a very powerful tool for doing so.

 <!-- more -->